Click here to download this document as a PDF.

 |

-- Marylia Kelley is executive director of the Livermore-based Tri-Valley CAREs.
-She brings 27 years of in-depth research, writing and facilitating public participation in decisions regarding the Department of Energy weapons complex, Livermore Lab, nuclear weapons, waste and cleanup.
-Marylia serves on the "Community Work Group" (since 1989) to advise the federal Environmental Protection Agency, state agencies and the community on the Superfund cleanup of Livermore Lab.
-She has provided input to the National Academy of Sciences National Research Council, including on the proliferation risks of the National Ignition Facility and on toxic and radioactive pollution at the Livermore Lab main site and Site 300.
-She can often be found speaking at diverse venues, from rallies to international conferences.
-Marylia has written for numerous publications, including the Bulletin of the Atomic Scientists.
-She also serves as editor and principal writer for Tri-Valley' Citizen's Watch newsletter and other publications.
-Marylia's work with Tri-Valley CAREs has garnered numerous awards over the years, and, in 2002, she was inducted into the Alameda County Women's Hall of Fame.
-She has a background in journalism and humanities, and graduated summa cum laude from John F. Kennedy University. marylia@trivalleycares.org
+- Marylia Kelley is the Executive Director of Tri-Valley CAREs.
+She brings 30 years of in-depth research, analysis and facilitating public participation in decisions regarding the U.S. Department of Energy National Nuclear Security Administration, the Lawrence Livermore National Laboratory, nuclear weapons policy, waste and cleanup.
+Kelley has provided expert testimony on the nuclear weapons complex before the California State Legislature and the U.S. Congress and has been an expert witness in environmental litigation involving Livermore Lab and other nuclear weapons sites.
+She serves on the "Community Work Group" (since 1989) to advise the federal Environmental Protection Agency, state agencies and the community on the Superfund cleanup of the Livermore Laboratory.
+Kelley has provided input to the National Academy of Sciences National Research Council, including on the proliferation risks of the National Ignition Facility and on toxic and radioactive pollution at the Livermore Laboratory.
+She has written for numerous publications, including the Bulletin of the Atomic Scientists and the San Francisco Chronicle.
+Kelley also serves as editor and principal writer for Citizen's Watch, Tri-Valley CAREs' bimonthly newsletter.
+Kelley�s work with Tri-Valley CAREs has garnered numerous awards over the years, and, in 2002 she was inducted into the Alameda County Women's Hall of Fame.
+She has a background in journalism and humanities, and graduated summa cum laude from John F. Kennedy University in 1984.
+Kelley has lived in Livermore, California since 1976. marylia@trivalleycares.org

 |